-BUSA 6100-Decision Making under Uncertainty (3-0-3)
+BUSA 6100 - Decision Making-Uncertainty

-Quantitative and statistical methods are examined as analytical tools for understanding and solving business problems, and for supporting business decision making.
-Extensive use of both applied business scenarios to illustrate concepts, and computer software for data analysis.
-The successful student will finish this course with an ability to effectively evaluate and act upon quantitative and statistical reports and data relating to applications in business.
-In addition, the successful student will have the tools to make decisions under uncertainty.
+This experiential learning, project based course employs quantitative statistical methods as analytical tools to understand and solve managment issues for business decision making.
+There is extensive use of applied business scenarios to illustrate concepts and computer software for data analysis.
+The successful student will complete this course with the ability to effectively evaluate and interpret statistical results and provide managerial recommendations based on findings.
+In addition to heavy analytical skills, the successful student will have gained project, client and data management skills to make decisions under uncertainty.